Cyprus

-Cyprus (Note: Κύπρος /el/; Kıbrıs /tr/) (/ˈsaɪprəs/), officially the Republic of Cyprus, (Note: Κυπριακή Δημοκρατία, /el/, lit: Cypriot Republic; Kıbrıs Cumhuriyeti, /tr/, lit: Republic of Cyprus) is an island country in the eastern Mediterranean Sea, located off the coast of the Levant in West Asia.
-Cyprus’ capital is Nicosia, while its largest municipality is Limassol.
-The northeast portion of the island is governed by the self-declared, largely unrecognised Turkish Republic of Northern Cyprus, which is separated from the Republic of Cyprus by the United Nations Buffer Zone.
-In the south of the island of Cyprus are the British sovereign military bases of Akrotiri and Dhekelia.
-The island is the third largest and third most populous in the Mediterranean, after Sicily and Sardinia.
+Cyprus, officially the Republic of Cyprus, (Note: Κυπριακή Δημοκρατία, /el/, lit: Cypriot Republic; Kıbrıs Cumhuriyeti, /tr/, lit: Republic of Cyprus) is an island country in the eastern Mediterranean Sea, located off the coast of the Levant mainland in West Asia.
+The island of Cyprus, which is the third largest and third most populous island in the Mediterranean, is divided along the United Nations Buffer Zone between the internationally recognised Republic of Cyprus and the Turkish Republic of Northern Cyprus, which is recognised only by Turkey.
+The south of the island also hosts the British sovereign military bases of Akrotiri and Dhekelia.
+The capital and largest city of Cyprus is Nicosia.

 Cyprus was first settled by hunter-gatherers around 13,000 years ago, with farming communities emerging by 8500 BC.
 The late Bronze Age saw the emergence of Alashiya, an urbanised society closely connected to the wider Mediterranean world.
 Cyprus experienced waves of settlement by Mycenaean Greeks at the end of the 2nd millennium BC.
 Owing to its rich natural resources (particularly copper) and strategic position at the crossroads of Europe, Africa, and Asia, the island was subsequently contested and occupied by several empires, including the Assyrians, Egyptians, and Persians, from whom it was seized in 333 BC by Alexander the Great.
-Successive rule by Ptolemaic Egypt, the Classical and Eastern Roman Empire, Arab caliphates, the French Lusignans, and the Venetians was followed by over three centuries of Ottoman dominion (1571–1878).
-(Note: De jure until 1914.)
-Cyprus was placed under British administration in 1878 pursuant to the Cyprus Convention and formally annexed by the United Kingdom in 1914.
+Successive rule by the Ptolemaic Empire, the Classical and Eastern Roman Empire, Arab caliphates, the French Lusignans, and the Venetians was followed by over three centuries of Ottoman dominion (1571–1878).
+(Note: De jure until 1914) Cyprus was placed under British administration in 1878 pursuant to the Cyprus Convention and formally annexed by the United Kingdom in 1914.